torchsom: The Reference PyTorch Library for Self-Organizing Maps: Related Work

 \section{Related Work}

-In the Python ecosystem, several libraries provide \glspl{som} implementations.
-However, they differ in their technical architecture, development, and capabilities as shown in Table \ref{tab:som_libraries}.
+In the Python ecosystem, several libraries provide \gls{som} implementations.
+However, they differ in their technical architecture, development, and capabilities as shown in Table~\ref{tab:som_libraries}.

-While existing libraries address specific use cases---\texttt{MiniSom} for education, \texttt{somoclu} for HPC---, \texttt{torchsom} stands out by combining a user-friendly API, advanced visualization tools, clustering methods, and native GPU acceleration.
-It further distinguishes itself through robust software engineering practices, including extensive documentation, high test coverage, and a modular, community-oriented codebase.
-Together, these features make \texttt{torchsom} a comprehensive and scalable reference for both research and production.
+While existing libraries address specific use cases (\texttt{MiniSom} offers a minimalist \texttt{NumPy}-based implementation suited to education and prototyping, and \texttt{somoclu} targets HPC environments through CUDA C++), \texttt{torchsom} is the only library in this comparison that combines a native \texttt{PyTorch} backend with GPU acceleration, a \texttt{scikit-learn}-compatible API, an advanced built-in visualization suite, a built-in clustering interface, \gls{jitl} support, and multiple grid topologies with configurable neighborhood retrieval modes within a single modular codebase.
+It is further supported by a published narrative documentation site (\url{https://opensource.michelin.io/TorchSOM}) and a community-oriented development process, making \texttt{torchsom} a complete and scalable reference for both research and production.